caorenzhi/Filos/Filos light white paper.md

 (3). **Decentralized AI powered portofolio management**

 We believe the decentralized AI would be the key for the portofolio management, as the AI can automatically process and analyze the data 24 hours a day, and it is also much faster than human.
-Ultimately, all data would be stored on chain and the AI model would also be stored on chain, to make it transparent and accessable to everyone.
+The AI technique combined with Natural Language Processing (NLP) technique will be used to process the financial data, including the quantitative and qualitative data, and generate features to train the AI model.
+We will explore different AI technique, from the traditional Neural Network, Recurrent Neural Network, to the latest Deep Learning technique.
+Ultimately, all data would be stored on chain and the AI model would also be stored on chain, and the training of AI will also be decentralized to make it transparent and accessable to everyone.

 (4). **Governance**